A moment-matching metric for latent variable generative models: Acknowledgement

-I would like to thank Yanbo Tang for its help when selecting the matrix norm and providing sketches for the proofs that FMEs have smaller variance than SEs.
-I would also like to thank David Duvenaud, Michael Lalancette, Jeffrey S. Rosenthal, Anthony Coache and Renaud Alie for their insightful comments.
+I want to thank Yanbo Tang for his valuable help with selecting the matrix norm and for providing sketches for the demonstration that FMEs have smaller variances than SEs.
+I also want to thank David Duvenaud, Micha\"{e}l Lalancette, Jeffrey S. Rosenthal, Anthony Coache and Renaud Alie for their insightful comments.

-I would like to acknowledge the Ontario Graduate Scholarship (OGS) program and the University of Toronto School of Graduate Studies for their financial support during the early parts of this project and the Canadian Statistical Sciences Institute (CANSSI) for the financial support during the later parts.